codezoners/virtual_pet/README.org.md

 Look at the main heat-map page, and the data feed page.

 Edit =upload.py=, run it, see if the data is pushed through.
+(Check mLab as well.)